DevSrijit/personal-website-2.0/README.md

-## This is my new personal website !
+## This is my personal website !

+credits: @chetanverma16 on GitHub